Credit: Freepic

 While Brahman might seem like a God at first glance, there are some fundamental differences in Advaita Vedanta:

-• Omnipotence: Brahman isn't a separate entity with unlimited power "acting" on the world.
-Brahman is need the creator nor a destroyer.
+Omnipotence: Brahman isn't a separate entity with unlimited power "acting" on the world.
+Brahman is neither the creator nor a destroyer.
 Brahman does not influence the world as we know in any shape or form.
 Brahman is the source of all potential and the power behind everything that happens.
 Here are some analogies to explain how Brahman, in Advaita Vedanta, isn't exactly omnipresent, omniscient, and omnipotent in the way, God is traditionally understood: 1.
 The Ocean and the Waves 2.
 The Canvas and the Painting 3.
 The Sun and Sunlight 4.
-The Dream and the Dreamer Limitations of Analogies
+The Dream and the Dreamer

 Reconciling Personal God Passages